lgriton/SIMULATIONS/README.md

 This resource gives information related to the outputs of a specific run , i.e the description of each physical parameter

+Describe in this resource each physical quantity in *parameter*.

+__parameterKey__ in the tree and the name of the variable in the NetCDF file should exactly match.

 ### Granule

 This resource gives information related to each file containing a set of parameters described in NumericalOutput.
 For time series, a NumericalOutput points to several granules with the same caracteristics,except time.